The World Needs Leaders Who Can Help It Change

 - Counseling and caring for populations in need

 You can’t do these things from an ivory tower.
 You have to connect the library and the street.
 That’s what scholar-practitioners do, and that’s what you learn at Saybrook.

 In 2012, Saybrook President Mark Schulman decided to add a new tradition, creating Saybrook’s “Scholar-Practitioner in Residence” program and appointing Chip Conley, Saybrook’s first Scholar-Practitioner in Residence.for 2012.
-This appointment has been extended for 2013.
+This appointment was extended for 2013.

 Chip Conley took the humanistic psychology of Abraham Maslow (one of Saybrook’s founders) and used it to develop a better business model for humane and socially conscious entrepreneurs.
-At a time when business practices desperately need to change, Saybrook could think of few greater achievements than the work Conley does, and we are proud to work closely with him in 2012.
+At a time when business practices desperately need to change, Saybrook could think of few greater achievements than the work Conley does, and we were proud to work closely with him in 2012-2014.